gardener/gardener/docs/concepts/operator.md

 By default, the `Garden` controller deploys the VPA components into the `garden` namespace of the respective runtime cluster.
 In case you want to manage the VPA deployment on your own or have a custom one, then you might want to disable the automatic deployment of `gardener-operator`.
 Otherwise, you might end up with two VPAs which will cause erratic behaviour.
-By setting the `.spec.settings.verticalPodAutoscaler.enabled=false` you can disable the automatic deployment.
+By setting the `.spec.runtimeCluster.settings.verticalPodAutoscaler.enabled=false` you can disable the automatic deployment.

 ⚠️ In any case, there must be a VPA available for your runtime cluster.
 Using a runtime cluster without VPA is not supported.